Milxnor/Universal-Walking-Simulator/README.md

 # PLANS

-Add an auto pattern finder, this is in development and it's easy to make, it's just time consuming.<br>
+Add an auto pattern finder, this was in development and it's easy to make, it's just time consuming.<br>
 Add Chapter 2 Support<br>
 Clean up Project and add comments to the code.<br>
 # CURRENT ISSUES

-Not using beacons causes no ReplicationDriver.<br>
 S10 (10.40) has a movement issue + Event crashes<br>
 Battle Bus Crashes on ~S8+<br>

 Code is everywhere.<br>
-Console Colors are a 50/50.<br>
+Console Colors are a 30/70.<br>

 # CONTRIBUTING